diegorv/dotfiles/README.md

 * Avoid creation of .DS_Store files on network volumes
 * Show all filename extensions
 * Use current directory as default search scope in Finder
-* Set default Finder path.
+* Set default Finder path
 * Show the ~/Library folder

 ## Dock